Callie Rennison

-Callie Rennison is an American criminologist whose research interest is violent victimization.
+Callie Marie Rennison (born 1963/1964) is an American criminologist whose research interest is violent victimization.
 She is a professor and former associate dean of faculty affairs at University of Colorado Denver School of Public Affairs.

 Education

 Rennison earned her PhD in 1997 in Political Science from the University of Houston, University Park.
 She also holds a BS in Psychology, MA in Sociology, and MA in Political science from the University of Houston.

 Career

 Callie Rennison is the Director of Equity, and Title IX Coordinator at the University of Colorado Denver | Anschutz Medical Campus.
 In addition, she is a full professor, and former Associate Dean of Faculty Affairs in the School of Public Affairs, University of Colorado Denver.
 She was previously Assistant Professor, Department of Criminology and Criminal Justice, University of Missouri - Saint Louis (UMSL).